 - 8 fresh rosemary sprigs

 DIY Wasp Trap

-Although I know a wasp sting isn’t pleasant (and I’ve had my fair share over the years), I don’t always agree that we should resort to killing them for our comfort… Nonetheless, I would rather see people try to make the following DIY wasp traps instead of resorting to something HORRIBLE like this …
+Please note that although a wasp sting isn’t pleasant (and I’ve had my fair share over the years), I don’t endorse killing them.
+Nonetheless, people still do (and rightly so if they have severe allergies), and I would rather highlight the following DIY wasp traps instead of resorting to something HORRIBLE like this …

 Here is a how-to guide for making a wasp trap, or take it to the next level with this decorative wine bottle wasp trap for something a little more snazzy!
 Remember to use household and/ or recyclable items!
 There’s no need to create any unnecessary waste.